-- Be sure to read all information in the Safety and Operation sections before attempting to operate this zero-turn rider and mower deck. - Become familiar with all of the controls and how to stop the machine. - Drive in an open area without mowing to become accustomed to the unit.
+- Be sure to read all information in the Safety and Operation sections before attempting to operate this zeroturn rider and mower deck. - Become familiar with all of the controls and how to stop the machine. - Drive in an open area without mowing to become accustomed to the unit.

-- · Never operate on slopes greater than 10 degrees. - Select slow ground speed before driving onto a slope.
-Use extra caution when operating on slopes with a rear-mounted grass catcher. - Mow up and down slopes, not across the face.
+- Never operate on slopes greater than 10 degrees. - Select slow ground speed before driving onto a slope.
+Use extra caution when operating on slopes with a rearmounted grass catcher. - Avoid turning down slopes; if possible turn up slopes.
 Use caution when changing direction on slopes and do NOT start or stop on a slope.